-fraction in IBC sub-ensemble nu0m (light blue), nu8m (dark blue), nu0p (light red) and nu8p (dark red) are 0.29, 0.39, 0.47 and 0.55, respectively.
-Thus, cloud fraction increases with higher CCN or/and CDSD parameters by 35%, 62% and 91% relative to experiment nu0m.
-Compared to TQC, a change of CDSD shape parameters shows an only minor effect on cloud fraction in continental and polluted CCN conditions (e.g. nu8c and nu8p in Fig. 9b).
-This is presumably caused by ambient atmospheric conditions as, e.g., humidity sets an upper bound for total cloud cover.
-Hence microphysical uncertainty (CCN and CDSD perturbations) becomes less important and IBC uncertainty, which predominantly triggers convection and determines the upper bound of cloud coverage, governs the variability of spatial cloud distributions.
+The forecast cloud fraction also systematically increases with higher CCN and shape parameters (Fig. 9b), in agreement with the increase in TQC.
+Cloudy grid points are defined as grid cells where $TQC > 50 \text{ gm}^{-2}$.
+The medians of the cloud fraction in IBC sub-ensemble nu0m (light blue), nu8m (dark blue), nu0p (light red) and nu8p (dark red) are 0.29, 0.39, 0.47 and 0.55, respectively.
+Thus, cloud fraction increases with higher CCN and/or CDSD parameters by 35 %, 62 % and 91 % relative to experiment nu0m.
+Compared to TQC, a change in CDSD shape parameters shows an only minor effect on cloud fraction in continental and polluted CCN conditions (e.g. nu8c and nu8p in Fig. 9b).
+This is presumably caused by ambient atmospheric conditions as, for example, humidity sets an upper bound for total cloud cover.
+Hence microphysical uncertainty (CCN and CDSD perturbations) becomes less important, and IBC uncertainty, which predominantly triggers convection and determines the upper bound of cloud coverage, governs the variability in spatial cloud distributions.

-Finally, the vertically integrated rain water content (TQR) averaged over Germany shows a systematic but opposite response compared to TQC (Fig. 9c).
-TQR decreases with increasing CCN and shape parameters of CDSD and parallels the systematic impact found for precipitation.
-Compared to TQC the variability caused by microphysical perturbations becomes smaller, for instance, the TQR median of experiment nu0m amounts to $0.033 \,\mathrm{kg} \,\mathrm{m}^{-2}$, and nu8p to $0.014 \,\mathrm{kg} \,\mathrm{m}^{-2}$, indicating a decrease by roughly 58%.
+Finally, the vertically integrated rainwater content (TQR) averaged over Germany shows a systematic but opposite response compared to TQC (Fig. 9c).
+TQR decreases with increasing CCN and shape parameters of the CDSD and parallels the systematic impact found for precipitation.
+Compared to TQC the variability caused by microphysical perturbations becomes smaller; for instance, the TQR median of experiment nu0m amounts to 0.033 kg m^{-2} and nu8p to 0.014 kg m^{-2} , indicating a decrease by roughly 58 %.

-The steady decreasing systematic impact of the microphysical uncertainty on cloud content, rain water content and eventually precipitation hints towards some kind of buffering effects or compensating processes that reduce the large, positive impact on clouds and eventually even turn it into a negative impact with respect to rain production.
+The steady decreasing systematic impact of the microphysical uncertainty on cloud water content, rainwater content and eventually precipitation hints towards some kind of buffering effects or compensating processes that reduce the large, positive impact on clouds and eventually even turn it into a negative impact with respect to rain production.
 Companion work by Barthlott et al. (2022a, b) and Baur et al. (2022) shed light on those processes.
-One major process is the reduction of warm rain processes.
+One major process is the reduction in warm rain processes.
 The suppression of collisional growth of cloud droplets in polluted CCN conditions reduces the formation of raindrops, and small droplets become more likely to evaporate.
 Moreover, cloud optical properties are influenced as well through changes in the droplet's effective radius.
 That, in turn, can affect the radiative energy supply that triggers new convection.